txdat/notes/obsidian/computer science/database/CMU 15-445_645/ch1. relational model.md

 		- description of particular collection of data (data model)
 	- relational model
 		- unordered set contains the relationship of attributes represent entities
-		- defines database abstration based on relations to avoid maintenance overhead (reduce cost?)
+		- defines database abstraction based on relations to avoid maintenance overhead (reduce cost?)
 		- structure: the definition of database's relations and their contents
 		- integrity: ensure database's contents satisfy constraints
 		- manipulation: provide programming interface for modifying database's contents